 Does your Mac’s screen seem to jump around when you move the mouse to certain places?
 That’s probably because you have “Hot Corners” turned on.
 Hot Corners let to tell the Mac to do certain things when you move the arrow pointer to any of the four corners.
 (The most commonly seen “certain thing” is “Show the Desktop.”)
 This is a Bad Idea, as you will almost certainly trigger Hot Corners by accident many, many more times than you will do it on purpose.
 The top left corner, in particular, is really easy to accidentally hit, so do yourself a favor and go to System Preferences/Desktop & Screen Saver/Hot Corners… and change every corner to “nothing.”

 The Mac’s Apple menu, which you’ll access often, is VERY easy to reach (for a right-handed user).
 Just slam the cursor up and to the left.
-You can’t over-shoot it.
-That’s what makes it easy to hit.
-(Try aiming at any spot in the middle of the screen– it’s much harder, because you can over-shoot.)
+It’s impossible to over-shoot it.
+That’s what makes it so easy to hit!
+(In comparison, try aiming at any spot in the middle of the screen– it’s much harder, because you can over-shoot.)
 There’s a reason they put the Apple menu in the top left corner.
 Don’t mess it up by having a Hot Corner up there.

 6. Turn off magnification in the Dock

 The Dock is handier when it isn’t squirming around, but squirming around is what it does when it’s magnifying icons when you hover over them.
-It looks pretty but it’s slower to use, because things are exactly where they were the last time you clicked on them.
-Muscle memory is important if you want to use the Mac efficiently, so you don’t want to have to work very hard when clicking an item in the Dock.
-Make the Dock big, of course.
-But turn the magnification off, assuming you want to work quickly and efficiently.
+It looks pretty but it’s slower to use, because things aren’t exactly where they were the last time you clicked on them.
+Muscle memory is important if you want to use the Mac efficiently, so let’s make the Dock quit changing, so the spots your muscles remember reflect the actual state of affairs.
+Make the Dock big, of course (Size control: make it “Large”).
+But turn the magnification off, unless “pretty” is more important than “easy to us.